Trump to meet North Korean leader Feb. 27-28 in Vietnam

 At the second Trump-Kim summit, some experts say North Korea is likely to seek to trade the destruction of its main Yongbyon nuclear complex for a U.S. promise to formally declare the end of the 1950-53 Korean War, open a liaison office in Pyongyang and allow the North to resume some lucrative economic projects with South Korea.

-“Our hostages have come home, nuclear testing has stopped, and there has not been a missile launch in 15 months,” Trump said.
-“If I had not been elected President of the United States, we would right now, in my opinion, be in a major war with North Korea.
+“Our hostages have come home, nuclear testing has stopped, and there has not been a missile launch in more than 15 months,” Trump said.
+“If I had not been elected president of the United States, we would right now, in my opinion, be in a major war with North Korea.

 “Much work remains to be done, but my relationship with Kim Jong Un is a good one,” he said in announcing their second meeting.